Gr701/embedded_morse/README.md

 ## Overview
 The project was completed as part of a university course in embedded systems and real-time operating systems.
 We were posted a challenge to develop a communication device that allows sending messages with hidden interactions using SensorTag.
-Once finished, our device could recognize different hand movements by acceleration and send different charachters or messages based on that.
-It was also receiving the morse and playing it with sound.
-We have added an additional feature of music playing once the mode of operation is switched.
+Once finished, our device could recognize different hand movements by acceleration and send different characters or messages based on that.
+It was also receiving the Morse and playing it with sound.
+We have also added a feature of music playing once the mode of operation is switched.

 ## Learning outcomes
 - Real-time programming with TI-RTOS